saethlin/weeqwest/README.md

 # weeqwest

-A wee HTTP client for Rust.
+A wee HTTPS client library for Rust.

 ## License